giancosta86/moondeploy/README.md

 * MoonDeploy's Go API has a [dedicated GoDoc page](https://godoc.org/github.com/giancosta86/moondeploy), if you wish to employ its engine for a custom installer

+## First applications using MoonDeploy

+* [Chronos IDE](http://gianlucacosta.info/Chronos-IDE), the visual development environment of a programming language dedicated to Discrete-Event simulation - created by MoonDeploy's author! :ghost:

+* [GraphsJ](http://gianlucacosta.info/GraphsJ), a didactic ScalaFX application and framework for running graph algorithms

+* [KnapScal](http://gianlucacosta.info/KnapScal), a ScalaFX didactic application for the Knapsack problem

 ## Special thanks